finos/tracdap/doc/index.rst

         **Build and run models**
         ^^^^^^^^^^^^^^^^^^^^^^^^

-        Use the TRAC runtime APIs to build portable, self-documenting models.
+        Use the TRAC runtime APIs to build portable, self-describing models.

         +++
         .. button-ref:: modelling/index